 As a journalist and content writer in my day job, I like a deadline.
 Deadlines concentrate the mind, deadlines force you to finish things.
 So I googled ‘short story competitions’ and found that, surprise surprise, there were actually quite a few out there, and all with a deadline.

 I love writing short fiction, and I always have several stories on the go.
-But I’m still interested in getting novels published too, and my first, Kitten on a Fatberg, a co-authored comic novel, comes out from Unbound in 2021.
+But I’m still interested in getting novels published too, and my first, Work in Progress, a co-authored farcical novel-in-emails about an eccentric writers group, comes out from Unbound in 2021.
 I’m also putting the finishing touches to another full-length MS, working title The Wolf in the Woods.

 You may have noticed that I went from failing to finish novels to writing short stories… to finishing novels.
 And that, I believe, is no accident.
 Starting on short stories is a great way to build up your writing muscles.
 You get the satisfaction of structuring, shaping and, above all, completing things.
 At first, you may find you can’t write anything over 200 or 500 words.
 But after a while, you suddenly realise that your stories are getting longer and more complex, as you start to experiment with ideas and forms and voices.

 A short story is often not so different in length and shape from a scene in a novel, or even several scenes strung together.
-And one day you may find you have a different, chunkier sort of idea, one that requires more than a few thousand words to really do it justice.
+And one day when pondering what to write a short story about, you may find you have a different, chunkier sort of idea, one that requires more than a few thousand words to really do it justice.
 And maybe that day is the day you start on a novel – which you’ll now have a much better chance of finishing, with all the craft and experience that you’ve developed by completing a slew of shorter pieces.

 So: in a matter of months, I went from being able to finish nothing fictional to writing scores of stories and regularly getting them featured in competitions and magazines.
 If you’re looking to get your short-story writing off the ground, I hope these tips and ideas of mine will help you too…